trungnguyenrakuten/draftdocs/Readme.md

 - [What Chromium do when the deeplink was clicked](https://stackoverflow.com/questions/36651441/android-app-https-deeplink-and-chrome-browser)
 - [Solution for 'Navigation is blocked](https://stackoverflow.com/questions/41524087/navigation-is-blocked-when-redirecting-from-chrome-custom-tab-to-android-app)
 - [Chromium topic talking about Oauth and this kind of error 'Navigation is blocked'](https://bugs.chromium.org/p/chromium/issues/detail?id=738724)

+# Udpates

+## 1. Investigation updates on 19 Apr

+After doing some investigation with the RakutenBrowser APK file, I got some updates as below:

+1. We have a log that says the disambiguation dialog is displayed by com.android.setting package(Setting app).

+2. I have taken a look at the source of Setting system app.
+After user selects the browser, it will call a method "setResult(int, Intent)" to tell the caller of the Dialog activity to start the intent chose from the dialog.

+3. However, I can not find the caller of the dialog.

+Next action:
+- Ask the RBrowser to give access to the repo source.

+- If the option 1 can not be happen, I will try to build a Chromium browser by myself and test with it.